JasonJ0987/clueless/journals/Jeanette_gonzalez.md

 2. What are you planning to do today?
 Today as a group we will be deciding what databse we will be using relational or documental.
 Documental database is MongoDB and relation is PostgreSQL.
 3. Do you have any blockers/challenges to your progress?
 My blocker for the moment is learning more about MongoDB to get a better understanding of how we could incorportae it into our project.

+## May 16, 2023
+1. What did you do?
+We decided as a team to use MongoDB as the database of our project.
+2. What are you planning to do today?
+Today we worked on implementing the login, logout, and signup functions to our projects by using jwtdown.
+We also implemented MongoDB to be able to access information in our database.
+Json was the driver and the rest of the group were the navigators.
+We updated the the docker-compose yaml file and the requirements.txt file.
+We also used FastAPI for our endpoints and made sure they were working correctly.
+3. Do you have any blocker/challenges to your progress?
+As of right now I do not have any blockers.